Knee Pain & Injury

-The trained experts at iOrtho treat a variety of conditions involving problems with the knee, select a condition below to learn more.
+The orthopedic doctors and sports medicine specialists at iOrtho treat a variety of conditions involving problems with the knee, select a condition below to learn more.

 An ACL injury is one of the most common injuries in sports, and it is one of the main injuries that can occur in the knee joint.
 A torn ACL is most likely to occur in sports that involve planting the foot and rotating the leg at the knee joint, such as soccer, basketball, gymnastics, and football.

 The anterior cruciate ligament (ACL) is a crucial ligament in the knee joint responsible for its stability.
 Running diagonally between the femur and tibia, the ACL, along with the posterior cruciate ligament (PCL), plays a vital role in controlling and stabilizing knee movement, preventing excessive forward and backward motion.
 Injuries, specifically ACL tears, can occur due to various factors.
 The ACL's primary function is to restrain anterior displacement of the tibia and internal rotation relative to the femur.

 The ACL originates from the anterior part of the tibia and inserts into the femoral intercondylar notch.
 Its diameter varies based on knee size, typically averaging around 10mm.
 ACL tears commonly result from sports-related incidents, often due to a sudden twisting motion or direct impact to the knee.
 These forces exceed the ligament's tensile strength, leading to rupture, which can occur at the ligament's tibial or femoral attachment points or midsubstance.